 Further reading about other extinctions and impacts

 Check out these readings if you are interested in other extinction events and/or other impact events.
 Note: I didn't put any of these readings in our course reserves, but as a PSU student you have access to the PSU libraries, which contain all of these articles.
-To find out how to get access to them, see Services and Information for Off-Campus Users.
+To find out how to get access to them, see Online Students Use of the Library.

 Mammoth extinction (13 ka)

 - Dalton, 2007, Blast in the Past?, Nature, 447, 256–7.

 - "It came like yesterday", The Economist, 24 May 2007.

 - Bottomley et al., 1997.
 The age of the Popigai impact event and its relation to events at the Eocene/Oligocene boundary, Nature 388, 365–368.

 - Stöffler and Claeys, 1997.
 Earth rocked by combination punch, Nature 388, 331–332.